Kaboom242/quillquest-stories/Golemheart/Narrative-Bible.md

 - Infectious enthusiasm that makes everyone want to join her adventures
 - Happy chaos that turns mundane situations into memorable experiences
 - Deep love for her friends that shows through protective instincts and fierce loyalty
-- Traditional stories and songs from her grandmother that connect to ancient wisdom
+- (Rarely) Traditional stories and songs from her grandmother that connect to ancient wisdom (Flashback)
 - Impulsive suggestions that sound terrible but somehow work out wonderfully
 - Genuine curiosity about people that helps her make instant friends everywhere
 - Cheerful disregard for proper procedure in favor of what feels right